PaloAltoNetworks/cisco-aci-devicepackage/README.md

+# ARCHIVED

+The Cisco ACI device package is TAC supported, so issue tracking has moved to TAC.
+This tracker is now archived.

 # Palo Alto Networks Device Package Issue Tracking

 This repository is used for public issue tracking for the Palo Alto Networks Cisco ACI Device Package.
 There is no device-package code contained in this repository, only issue tracking.